ssp21/ssp21-spec/ssp21.md

     * *set h = HASH(request)*

-3. The responder prepares and transmits a *Reply Handshake Begin* message to send to the initiator.
+3. The responder prepares and transmits a *Handshake Begin Reply* message to send to the initiator.

     * The responder invokes the *HD* procedure to set the *ephemeral data* and the *mode data* fields of the reply.